elva-labs/braincells/docs/serverless-aws/level-3/sst.md

 # SST

 :::tip
-We'll use some of these constructs later on in this onboarding
+We'll use some of these constructs later on in this course.
 :::

 ## What's Happening Here?